 Requirements for the Student Affairs Administration Master’s Program

-In consultation with their advisors, students must complete 40 credits.
-Students must also complete two (2) distinct practicum placements and pass a certifying examination.
+In consultation with their advisors, students must complete thirty-six (36) credits.
+Students must also complete one (1) practicum placement and pass a certifying examination.
 For more details on each of these requirements, please see the information below.
 Further details are available in the SAA MA Checklist.

 Course descriptions can be reviewed on the Office of the Registrar’s Course Description website.
 Additional course information can be found for most courses on the EAD HALE Courses webpage.